zekarias-tilahun/diagram/README.md

 # Diagram
 A simple implementation of Diagram algorithm

-Sample execution is given in the notebook file
+A Sample execution is given in the notebook file under the src directory.
+This readme file will be ready momentarily.